basilgeorge24/basilgeorge_hw5TH_csi3150_fs2023/README.md

    <!-- insert dynamic user score as Result from JavaScript -->
 </div>
 ```
-These section will display their contents dynamically from the JavaScript files.
+These sections will display their contents dynamically from the JavaScript files.
 This is made possible using the DOM manipulation in the quizApp.js.
 The innerHTML attribute in the quizApp.js helps to achieve this.

-### style.css
+### 2. style.css

 - *Lines 14-17*
 ```